What Should I do if I am Unable to View My Tapo or Kasa Camera?

 Step 2

-To verify if you can access the camera within the same network, ensure that the phone and camera are connected to the same Wi-Fi network.
+To verify whether you can access the camera within the same network, ensure that the phone and camera are connected to the same Wi-Fi network.
 Close the Tapo app and relaunch it.

 Please make sure to turn off any VPN connection (if active) and disable Cellular Data on the phone while attempting this.
 If you have another phone available for testing, try using it and ensure it is connected to the same Wi-Fi network as the camera.